RajaRakoto/react-boilerplate/README.md

 **Preview**

-- 📜 `preview` - run your application with preview mode.
+- 📜 `preview` - run your app with preview mode.

 **Clean**